GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

             aws-cli
             kubectl version

+    - **Optional[alpha]:** If using Istio please [install](https://istio.io/latest/docs/setup/install/standalone-operator/) it prior to installing Gluu.
+You may choose to use any installation method Istio supports.
+If you have insalled istio ingress , a loadbalancer will have been created.
+Please save the address of loadblancer for use later during installation.

     !!!note
         Default  AWS deployment will install a classic load balancer with an `IP` that is not static.
 Don't worry about the `IP` changing.
 All pods will be updated automatically with our script when a change in the `IP` of the load balancer occurs.
 However, when deploying in production, **DO NOT** use our script.
 Instead, assign a CNAME record for the LoadBalancer DNS name, or use Amazon Route 53 to create a hosted zone.
 More details in this [AWS guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/using-domain-names-with-elb.html?icmpid=docs_elb_console).